s9e/TextFormatter/README.md

 ## Versioning

-Versioning loosely follows [Semantic Versioning](https://semver.org/).
+Versioning is meant to follow [Semantic Versioning](https://semver.org/).
 You can [read about API changes in the documentation](https://s9etextformatter.readthedocs.io/Internals/API_changes/).

 ## Demo